alisonhowland/text-analysis/README.md

 # Lastly

-Package and additional dependency files are not yet completed, so `pip` installation is not currently supported.
+Package and additional dependency files (setup.py, etc.) are not yet complete, so `pip` installation is not currently supported.
 Contact the author with any further questions.